 - Itchy skin

 Pet allergy symptoms appear during or shortly after exposure to the animal.
-These symptoms may linger long after the animal is gone.
+The symptoms may linger long even if the animal is gone.
 This is because the dander remains in the air, on furniture or on your clothing.

 How to diagnose Pet Allergy